Brewster New York: A Little Village With A Big History

 Brewster New York History: Present Day

-No matter how many commuters rush in and out and how many businesses come and go, its rich history makes a walk through the Village of Brewster, a trip back to a simpler time.
+No matter how many commuters pass through each day or how many businesses come and go, Brewster’s rich history makes every walk along its Main Street feel like a trip back to a simpler time.

 The Battle Of Plattsburgh